Applying for a Federal Direct/Stafford Loan

 All first-time Direct Loan borrowers at ALC must complete an Entrance Interview before receiving any loan funds.

 Direct Loan Exit Counseling

 The federal government requires all students who stop attending school to complete an Exit Interview.
 This exit counseling session will give you important information about repaying your loan.
 This counseling session must be completed by students who drop below half-time, withdraw or graduate from ALC.

 - The results of your Free Application for Federal Student Aid (FAFSA) MUST be on file in the Financial Aid Office and all verification must be complete.

 - Loan eligibility will be listed on your current award letter.
 You must accept your awards for the loan to be processed.
 DO NOT BORROW MORE THAN YOU NEED!

 - All first-time borrowers at Alice Lloyd College for Direct Stafford Loans must complete the Entrance Loan Counseling session by going to and selecting Entrance & Exit Counseling at the top of the page.

-- Beginning in fall 2010, all borrowers at Alice Lloyd College must complete the Master Promissory Note with Direct Lending.
+- All borrowers at Alice Lloyd College must complete the Master Promissory Note with Direct Lending.